heyoeyo/muggled_dpt/.readme_assets/results_explainer.md

 $$\text{True Depth} = \frac{1}{A \times V_{norm} + B}$$

-With this form you can manually adjusted the A and B values until the mapping looks plausible.
+With this form you can manually adjust the A and B values until the mapping looks plausible.

 ## Results are scene-specific!